WolfVanH/docker-synclounge-auto/README.md

-# docker-plextogether-autojoin
+# docker-synclounge-auto
-The official plextogether container with autojoin enabled for your custom domain
+The official SyncLounge container with autojoin enabled for your custom domain

 ```
 docker run \